Raptors Land at Kadena While Japan Waits for Eagles

 The bigger picture

 This is the latest in a string of decisions that point in the same direction: the Pacific is the priority theatre, and the U.S. Air Force is rearranging its highest-end assets accordingly.
 F-22s have been rotating through Tinian, Andersen on Guam, and now Kadena.
 F-35As have moved permanently to Eielson in Alaska and to Misawa in northern Japan.
-The B-21 is making its first overseas appearances.
-The bomber task forces have shifted west.
+The B-2 and B-52 bomber task forces have shifted west.

 For Beijing, the message is straightforward.
 Even with the EX delay, even with the F-15Cs gone, the runway at Kadena is not unguarded.
 It just costs more.